Delhi University Students Union

-The Delhi University Students Union (DUSU) is the students' union at the University of Delhi, and with over 700,000 students spread over 91 affiliated colleges and 16 faculties, DUSU is the world’s largest student body.
+The Delhi University Students Union (DUSU) is the world’s largest student body, with over 700,000 students spread over 91 affiliated colleges and 16 faculties.
 It was established in 1949, and in 1954 the first DUSU elections were held.
 It is the representative body of the students from member colleges and university faculties and teaching departments.
 The students of member colleges and university faculties & teaching departments are the members of the union.
 The Vice–Chancellor of the University of Delhi is the patron of the union.
 The official year and term of the union is from 16th of August of every year to the 15th of August of the following year.

 History

 Ever since its establishment in 1922, students of Delhi University were deeply involved in the Independence Movement against British Colonial rule.
 There had been a long–standing demand for establishing a student body in the university, finally, in 1947 under the chairmanship of V. K. R. V. Rao, then head of the DU economics department, a provisional committee that included presidents of all constituent college unions was authorised to draft the constitution of the Delhi University Students’ Union.
 Finally, DUSU was inaugurated by then Prime Minister Jawaharlal Nehru on April 9, 1949.

 Over the years, several DUSU members have gone on to have notable careers in Indian politics, including several Ministers: Arun Jaitley, Vijay Goel, Vijay Jolly, Ajay Maken, Rekha Gupta and Alka Lamba.

 DUSU has a budget of approximately Twenty–Four lakhs INR.
 Every member of union pay Twenty INR as an annual subscription to union funds which is collected along with the fees collected at the time of admission by the respective college or institutions.